-The following day was devoted to the castle and the (Gruyères) cheese factory.
-We started with the cheese due to times at which different stages of production occurs throughout the day.
-After the chocolate factory, the cheese experience was a bit of a let down (although very cheap, especially for Swiss standards, so there is always that).
-The visitors part of the building is very small and contains two rows of informational plaques to look at.
-The audio guide (from the perspective of a cow describing the conditions under which the milk is produced) rehashes the signs but in a more long-winded and fantastical way.
-At the beginning, you are also given three small pieces of cheese.
-These are aged 3 months, 4 months, and 6 months to eat as you are reading (I was surprised as the 3-month cheese tasted very young while the 6 month cheese tasted quite mature.
-I had always assumed that the ageing process produced flavour in a more linear fashion).
 Then you continue round to a production room which looks like an aquarium.
 You stand on one side and production happens on the other side.
 Apart from the giant mixing vats (which are open to the air), you can’t actually see what is going on.
-To further complicate the process, the interior of the production side is extremely warm, meaning that condensation forms on the glass and makes it nearly impossible to see anything during several parts of the production (although really you would just be watching mixtures sitting in a vat spinning around or waiting to be pumped into smaller containers for storage and ageing).
+To further complicate the process, the interior of the production side is extremely warm.
+Condensation forms on the glass, making it nearly impossible to see anything during several parts of the production.
+Most likely though, you would see mixtures sitting in a vat spinning around or waiting to be pumped into smaller containers for storage and ageing.
 While you can stay in there for as long as you want, the process becomes very monotonous to watch and we decided to leave after an hour and a half…